John Hare — Warden

 Phil Coy has been a member of St. John’s since 2013.
 By day, Phil runs a consulting practice focused on large, complex manufacturing companies.
 By night, he loves to lead small groups and to pray for people.
 He has been in small groups longer than he can remember and has taught prayer ministry nationally and internationally.
 Together with his wife Wendy and Paul Smith, he leads the Service Planning Committee at St. John’s.

 Michèle Sigg has been a member of St. John’s since 2000.
-She is currently doing a Ph.D. in World Christianity and Missions at Boston University.
+She holds a Ph.D. in World Christianity and Missions from Boston University.
 She grew up in France as a missionary kid where her dad worked as a pastor in the Reformed Evangelical Church.
 She is married to Sam and they have three children.
 She leads the Children and Family Ministries Committee and the ESOL program at St. John’s.

 Ben Northrup is a longtime member of St. John’s and an architect at Stuart Lathars and Associates firm in New Haven.
 He manages the Property Committee at St. John’s, and can often be seen spotted around the St. John’s grounds working on a new project.